About Nehemiah McClendon

 ― Nehemiah McClendon

-Nehemiah has a passion for public speaking and facilitating workshops for training and development.
-He has keynoted several national conferences, covering topics including mental health, sexual assault awareness, diversity and inclusion, and the history of black bondage in America.
-Nehemiah has collaborated with several organizations, universities, and businesses across the southern region including Savannah College of Arts and Design, University of Alabama, and the United States Navy SWFLANT.
-Nehemiah is a published author of the book “The Time I Cried in Dr. Moore’s Office”, a book about emotional regulation and going to therapy for the first time.
+Beyond clinical practice, Nehemiah is a passionate public speaker and facilitator, delivering impactful workshops and keynote presentations on mental health, sexual assault awareness, diversity and inclusion, and the historical context of Black experiences in America.
+He has collaborated with a range of organizations, universities, and institutions across the southern region, including Savannah College of Art and Design, University of Alabama, and the United States Navy SWFLANT.

 Bachelor of Arts in Psychology and Leadership Studies